 After all, the last thing you want to do is market your products as high-end, when your supplier sends you something completely different.

 Quality doesn’t just refer to the physical product itself, but its associated aspects too.
 Are the products packaged adequately, protecting them in transit?
-Are they labelled correctly?
+Are they labeled correctly?
 Speak with potential suppliers to ensure that you’re fully aware of what they will offer you – you don’t want to sign a contract and then be disappointed.

 3. Reliability and previous experience